Quads / Quadriceps Femoris and Yoga

 Anatomy of the Quadriceps - Essential yoga body parts

-Your quadriceps femoris is one of the largest muscles in your body and it's one of my favorites too.
-This familiar muscle is located on the front of the thigh, and it conducts most of our knee movements together with the hamstrings.
+Your quadriceps femoris is one of the largest muscles in your body, and it's one of my favorites too.
+This familiar muscle is located on the front of the thigh and conducts most of our knee movements together with the hamstrings.

 The quadriceps femoris consists of four different parts.
 These parts include the vastus medialis, the vastus lateralis, the vastus intermedius, and the rectus femoris.
 All of these components work together to straighten the knee.